How to Use this Catalog

 The Nashville State Community College Paralegal Studies program is approved by the American Bar Association, Standing Committee on Paralegals (Approval Commission).

-The Architectural, Civil, and Construction Engineering Technology and the Electrical Engineering Technology programs are accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).
+The Architectural Design Technology, the Civil and Construction Engineering Technology, and the Electrical Engineering Technology programs are accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).

 The Nashville State Community College Nursing Program has full approval status by the Tennessee Board of Nursing.
 The Board of Commissioners of the Accreditation Commission for Education in Nursing (ACEN) has granted the Nashville State Community College Nursing Program continuing accreditation.
 The next accreditation site visit will be conducted Spring 2026.